TheDevPath/HTML-Crash-Course/README.md

 - Open the project folder in your code editor.
 - Open `index.html` in your browser to view the example page.
+- Challenge yourself to modify the HTML and add new elements.
+Try adding the about and contact sections, and link the navigation or create a new page for your portfolio.

 ### Project Structure